When the heads are stuck on the platters, the drive will beep.

 We can do clean room data recovery on premises when necessary.

-Inspecting a 6 head stack from a donor drive before it goes into a recovery drive.
+Inspecting a 6 head stack from a donor drive before it goes into the patient.